-LEADTOOLS Digital Paint provides advanced image editing and design features to .NET (C# & VB), C/C++, WinRT, iOS, OS X, Java, and web developers.
+LEADTOOLS Digital Paint provides advanced image editing and design features to .NET (C# & VB), C/C++, WinRT, iOS, macOS, Java, and web developers.
 Digital Paint includes low-level functions to programmatically draw on images and high-level tools to quickly implement features.
 With the high-level tools (known as Automated Mode), developers can simply turn on automation and allow the user to select a painting tool.
 The user's mouse events are automatically processed without the need for the developer to write additional code.

 Overview of LEADTOOLS Digital Paint SDK Technology

 - Add Digital Paint to draw and edit images